xma711/notebook/security/buffer_overflow/README.md

 Note that stack is in the (virtual) memory.
 Registers are in the CPU.
-We can read the values at registers to understand what memeory addresses are used in the stack.
+We can read the values at registers to understand what memory addresses are used in the stack.

 It also has an example to explain how the stack looks like when a function is called and when buffer overflow happens.